-- Note: I. Based on their achievement on the essay portion of the MUIC entrance exam, some students are placed in either 'Regular Track' or 'Advanced Track' for their General Education requirement in English. - II.
-Students in 'Intermediate Track' are required to take the first 12 credits in ICCM 104, ICCM 105, and ICCM 106 in order and without interruption, beginning in their first trimester of enrollment.
+- I. Based on their achievement on the essay portion of the MUIC entrance exam, some students are placed in either 'regular track' or 'advanced track' for their General Education re-quirement in English. - II.
+Students in 'regular track' are required to take the first 12 credits in ICCM 104, ICCM 105, ICCM 106 in order and without interruption, beginning in their first trimester of enrollment.
 Then select any 200+ level English course to complete their final 4 credits. - III.
-Students in 'Advanced Track' will be required to take the first 8 credits in ICCM 111 and ICCM 112 in order and without interruption as soon as the courses are offered.
+Students in 'advanced track' will be required to take the first 8 credits in ICCM 111 and ICCM 112 in order and without interruption as soon as the courses are offered.
 Then choose one course from 200+ level to complete their final 4 credits. - IV.
 Some students may be required to successfully complete ICME 100 English Resource Skills, a non-credit course, before moving on to ICCM 104.